Skip to content

 Windsor is one of the most affordable cities in Ontario to buy your first home.
 While people in Toronto are scraping together $200,000 for a down payment on a condo, you can buy a detached house in Windsor with a fraction of that.

 But affordable doesn’t mean simple.
-Residential Mortgage Financing that trips up a lot of first-timers.
+There are residential mortgage financing details that trip up a lot of first-timers.
 Here’s everything you need to know.

 Book Your Strategy Call